compserv/hkn-rails/README.md

 your guest, so you can edit files in either machine.

 The guest is configured to port forward 3000 to 3000 on the host.
-The VM is allocated 1 GB of memory and is based on Ubuntu 14.04 64-bit.
+The VM is allocated 1 GB of memory and is based on Debian 9 (stretch, 64 bit).

 To stop the VM, either use `vagrant halt` or `vagrant suspend`.
 To resume again, run `vagrant up`.